gittyeric/decentralgraph/frontend/README.md

 Now in [Beta](https://decentralgraph.com)!

-DG's frontend is bread-and-butter React / Redux frontend with some D3 physics and Three.js 3d visuals sprinkled in in hopes of being the most explorery blockchain explorer.
+DG's frontend is bread-and-butter Create-React-App / Redux frontend with some D3 simulation and Three.js 3d visuals sprinkled in in hopes of being the most explorery blockchain explorer.

 # Running